dpuelz/Quantitative-Reasoning-II/README.md

 ### Julius AI

 To be discussed.
-Information is avaiable at this [site](https://julius.ai).
+Information is available at this [site](https://julius.ai).

 ## Project